-The WR&R Songbird Team rehabilitates over 70 species of injured, ill, or orphaned birds.
-The majority of these species are songbirds.
+The WR&R Songbird Team rehabilitates over 80 species of injured, ill, or orphaned birds.
+Most of these species are songbirds.
 Songbirds are members of the largest group of birds called “passerines” due to their ability to perch with strong feet.
-Songbirds are capable of singing more complex songs than other kinds of birds due to their anatomy and by learning the song from their fathers.
-Passerines include flycatchers, jays, robins, finches, swallows, warblers, and wrens.
-The largest of songbirds are crows and ravens.
-In addition to passerines, the Songbird Team cares for other native birds such as mourning doves, band-tailed pigeons, woodpeckers, and hummingbirds.
+Songbirds are able to sing and make more complex sounds than other kinds of birds due to the anatomy of their syrinx.
+There are many kinds of passerines such as flycatchers, jays, robins, finches, swallows, warblers, blackbirds, and wrens.
+The largest and perhaps most intelligent songbirds are crows and ravens.
+In addition to passerines, the Songbird Team cares for other native birds such as doves, woodpeckers, and hummingbirds.

 What To Do If You Find An Injured Bird